 These conditions primarily affect the voluntary muscles and are considered degenerative in nature.

-Congenital muscular dystrophy often results to overall muscle weakness.
+Congenital muscular dystrophy often results in overall muscle weakness.

 Joint looseness or stiffness may also manifest.